Mer (community): Lifestyle

 Mers are Kshatriyas.
-However, in the local caste system, Vaishyas would not consume food from Mers due to their hygiene and their consumption of meat and alcohol.
+However, in the local caste system, Vaishyas would not consume food from Mers due to their consumption of meat and alcohol.
 Mers are considered part of the Kānṭio Varna or haughty groups that included other tribes such as Rajputs and Ahirs.
 The Tēr Tāṁsḷī (13 bell-metal bowls) a group of thirteen communities that dine together but do not intermarry, includes the Mers.
 Vasvāyā - crafstmen, merchants and the barber are considered to be rūp or the beauty of the village by Mers.
 Mers and Rabaris maintained a symbiotic relationship with every Mer-majority village having Rabari families, who would manage the village herd and sell dairy products from their own animals.
-In 1993 the Mandal Commission classified the Mers as an Other Backward Class.

 Mer men used to wear umbrella shaped gold earrings called Śiṁśorīya; while Mer women wore bead shaped Vedla.
 Men also wore malas with alternating red and gold coral beads.
 Mer women also tattooed large parts of their body including the neck, arms and legs.
 Mer women were usually tattooed when they were about seven or eight years old.
 The hands and feet are marked first and then the neck and chest.
 It is customary for a girl to be tattooed before marriage.
-A Mer proverb states 'We may be deprived of all things of this world but nobody has the power to remove the tattoo marks".
 Mer tattoo motifs have a close relation to secular and religious subjects of devotion.
 Designs include holy men, feet of Rama or Lakshmi, women carrying water in pitchers on their head, Shravan carrying his parents on a lath (kāvad) to centers of pilgrimage, and popular gods like Rama, Krishna and Hanuman are also depicted.
 The lion, tiger, horse, camel, peacock, scorpion, bee and fly are other favorites.
 Mēr nō Rās (Dance of the Mer) a unique form of dandiya raas is performed.
 The performance includes liberal dusting of Gulal (vermillion) on the bodies and costumes of the dancers.
 The practice of the dance is noted by colonial authors, where they describe its performance with both the stick and sword variation, during a collective wedding or "Bharwad Jang" of the Bharwads of Jamkhirasara near Bhanvad.
 Mers keep a variety of weapons including battleaxes, swords, lances, guns and shields.
 In particular the battleaxe is used as an purpose instrument and is seen as an emblem of manhood.

+Classification

+In 1993 the Mandal Commission classified the Mers as an Other Backward Class.